-- An open mind is essential to see both sides of an argument - Good listener and ability to evaluate - Be able to give constructive criticism and feedback
+- An open mind is essential to see both sides of an argument - · Good listener and ability to evaluate - · Be able to give constructive criticism and feedback

-Do I need to have an Access NI check?
+Do I need to be AccessNI checked?

-As of 2019 all adjudicators must be Access NI checked in line with Concern's Safeguarding Guidelines.
+As of 2019, all adjudicators must be AccessNI checked in line with Concern's Safeguarding Guidelines.